thim81/openapi-format/readme.md

 **Public documentation:**
 An OpenAPI document is a specification that evolves and changes.
 To facilitate working with the specification and publishing the document as public documentation, you want to deliver a clean and structured specification.
-OpenAPI-format helps you to organise the fields by sorting and filtering specific elements from the OpenAPI like internal endpoints, beta tags, ... and even unused schemas, examples, responses, ...
+OpenAPI-format helps you to organize the fields by sorting and filtering specific elements from the OpenAPI like internal endpoints, beta tags, ... and even unused schemas, examples, responses, ... with a clean and optimized OpenAPI document as a result.

 **Maintenance:**
 When working on large OpenAPI documents or with multiple team members, the file can be become messy and difficult to